Regional Transportation Management Center

 Does RTMC record traffic cameras?

 No, we do not record the CCTV cameras.
 The cameras are used to detect and monitor incidents in real-time only.

 Can you control the cameras or are they stationary?

 If the camera is PTZ capable, it can be controlled from the RTMC.

 The Center does not have the responsibility, or the capability, of tracking individual motorist’s speeds.
 Our devices are wide beam radar detectors that do not track individual speeds.
 They take an average of the speed of all objects that pass through the area.

 What do RTMC operators do?

 Operators at the RTMC dispatch Road Rangers and share information with Florida Highway Patrol, Local Police, and Fire agencies, and other RTMC partners to determine incident and congestion locations.
 Real-time traffic information is then posted to the public through Dynamic Message Signs and Florida’s 511 Traveler System.
-The RTMC also has a unique data-sharing agreement with Waze, so information entered into the ATMS software is also reflected in the Waze navigational application.

 What do TIM Specialists do?